tractr/traxion/libs/terraform/groups/pool-group/README.md

 ### Task definition

-The track of the `task_definition` and `desired_count` are disabled to allow continuous deployment and autoscaling.
+The track of the `task_definition` is disabled to allow continuous deployment.
+If the auto-scaling is enabled, the track of `desired_count` is disabled too.

 Therefore, if you update a container definition, a new task definition will be created in ECS, but the service will still use the last task definition.
 You